-October 13 & 14, 11AM - 1PM EST
+October 4 & 5, 11AM - 1PM EST

-Benefit-cost analysis is used around the world to assess regulatory impacts.
-This workshop introduces the use of Benefit-Cost Analysis for Regulatory Impact Analyses (RIAs) in the Federal government.
+This workshop, co-sponsored by the Society for Benefit-Cost Analysis and the Society for Risk Analysis, introduces the use of benefit-cost analysis for Regulatory Impact Analyses (RIAs) in the Federal government.
 The topics will include issues of identifying the market failure, establishing the correct baseline, choosing the policy options, estimating benefits, estimating costs, and identifying transfers.
-The focus will be on analyses of U.S. health and safety regulations issued by the Department of Health and Human Services, with further examples from the Environmental Protection Agency (EPA), but the concepts and practices are equally applicable to analyses conducted in other policy areas and in other countries or at a sub-national level.
+The focus will be on analyses of U.S. health and safety regulations issued by the Department of Health and Human Services, with further examples from the Environmental Protection Agency, but the concepts and practices are equally applicable to analyses conducted in other policy areas and in other countries or at a sub-national level.

-The workshop will be held on October 13 & 14, 11AM - 1PM EST and will have a regular registration fee of $300 per person, low and middle-income country residents registration fee of $100 per person and a student(full-time) registration fee of $50.
+The workshop will be held on October 4 & 5, 11 AM - 1 PM EST and will have a regular registration fee of $300 per person, low and middle-income country residents’ registration fee of $100 per person, and a student(full-time) registration fee of $50.